nvimdev/guard.nvim/README.md

 ## guard.nvim

-Asynchronous formatting and lint checking plug-ins, I personally don't like the way that use fake lsp to client to do formatting and lint checking.
-Accept lsp request or notify then invoke tool then get result and send back.
-Why add a process in the middle, There is a proverb in China called **Paint a snake with feet** and don't blindly praise lsp.It's getting bloated and unwieldy.
+Asynchronous formatting and lint checking plug-ins, I personally don't like the way that handle lsp request then get data from thirty part tool.
+Accept lsp request or notify then spawn tool then get result and send back.
+Why add a process in the middle, There is a proverb in China called **Paint a snake with feet**. and lsp is getting dumber 👿

 ## Features